Blackmass Plastics new EP The Fried Synapse is four slabs of hard bass and raw techno with an electro’d feel.

 Our man Laica reviews Production Unit’s album There Are No Shortcuts In A Grid System, available on Broken20.

-we review the Tokyo EP by Hitachi II on Binalog Productions: a night drive synth haven of electro.
+We review the EP Tokyo EPby Hitachi II on Binalog Productions – a night drive synth haven of electro,

 The anonymous producer and some time Acre Recordings contributor Opine Kosinsky got in touch recently reeling off about his recent musical acquisitions